The Ultimate Packing guide for Portugal

 Winter Months

-During the months of October to April, it rains here a lot so bring a rain jacket and and umbrella that does well in the wind.
-It can get rather cold here especially on rainy days so it is a good idea to bring a heavier winter coat and hat for the strong winds.
-Porto especially is chilly even in March!
-I used a light down coat and a hat most of the time.
+t can get rather cold here, especially on rainy days, so it is a good idea to bring a heavier winter coat and hat for the strong winds.
+Porto, especially, is chilly even in March!
+I wear a light-down coat and a hat most of the time.

 Packing Electronics